-As the world embraces a more collaborative way of working and uses new applications like Slack to communicate with one another, there is a corollary impact on other areas of the business such as how does legal manage the data for ediscovery and information governance — avoiding spoliation while mitigating risk with defensible deletion.
+As the world embraces a more collaborative way of working and uses new applications like Slack to communicate with one another, there is a corollary impact on other areas of the business such as how does a company meet its discovery obligations.

 WHAT DOES A COMPANY HAVE TO DO WITH ITS SLACK DATA TO MEET ITS DISCOVERY OBLIGATIONS?

 The key step that companies need to take is to preserve potentially relevant information for use in discovery.
 If we were talking about paper discovery, preservation would mean setting those boxes aside somewhere safe where their contents wouldn’t be shredded.
 For email, it would mean preventing a user—or anyone else—from deleting the contents of their inbox or email folders.